-On the other hand, having solid visibility in search engine results provides you with many opportunities, including:
+Having solid personal SEO (visibility in search engine results) provides you with many opportunities, including:

-Recent studies have shown that more than 90 percent of employers and recruiters use search engines to learn more about job applicants and to find qualified job candidates!
+Recent studies have shown that more than 90 percent of employers and recruiters use search engines to:

-The results of that research is really not surprising.
+The results of those studies are not really surprising.
 Think about the times you are considering an investment (of your time, your money, or both).
-You use a search engine to research and evaluate your options -- which car, smart phone, tablet or computer, etc. is the best investment for you?
+You use a search engine to research and evaluate your options: which car, smart phone, restaurant, book, etc. is the best investment for you?